-Even if communication seems to be one of those sticking points as a new couple (hey—it happens!), Worku affirms that “with the right combination of counseling and professional financial input, you can improve in as few as 3 to 6 months.”
+Even if communication seems to be one of those sticking points as a new couple (hey—it happens!), Worku affirms that “with the right combination of counselling and professional financial input, you can improve in as few as 3 to 6 months."

 Of course, extenuating circumstances or co-existing challenges can lengthen that process.